Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

 \item In the rotated surface code, CNOT order should avoid \textit{hook errors} \cite{topological_quantum_memory, tomitasvore2014cnotorder} (see explanation below). \end{enumerate}

 A hook error, or \textit{horizontal hook error} \cite{topological_quantum_memory}, is the copying of a single physical error to two data qubits that align with a logical operator.
 As shown in Fig. \ref{subfigure:hook_error_circuits}, the X(Z)-type stabiliser measurement circuits can copy $X$ ($Z$) errors onto data qubits.
 Copying to four data qubits is equivalent to applying the stabiliser (a logical identity gate) while to three is only a single error up to multiplication by a stabiliser.
 Copying to two data qubits which align with a logical operator of the same type causes a a hook error as the logical operator can now be formed with half as many physical errors as the code distance implies.
 Fig. \ref{subfigure:orientation_of_hook_errors_on_surface_codes} depicts which two CNOTs result in a hook error for each stabiliser type if they are the final two CNOTs in the stabiliser's measurement circuit.
-Appendix Fig. \ref{appendix_figure_rotated_all_ords} shows the effect of hook errors on the relation between $p_L$ and $p$ for the rotated surface code.
+Fig. \ref{appendix_figure_rotated_all_ords} shows the effect of hook errors on the relation between $p_L$ and $p$ for the rotated surface code.

 In the unrotated code, the copied error cannot align with a logical operator so does not have the same effect.
-We investigated this as an aside in our simulations and found that half the unrotated orders performed marginally better than the other half, however this had no correspondence with orders that create hook errors in the rotated code (see Appendix Fig. \ref{appendix_figure_unrotated_all_ords}).
+We investigated this as an aside in our simulations and found that half the unrotated orders performed marginally better than the other half, however this had no correspondence with orders that create hook errors in the rotated code (see Fig. \ref{appendix_figure_unrotated_all_ords}).

-\subsection{Prior Work}
+\subsection{Prior work}

-In this section we review prior work which led to ours, outlining prior threshold values, $p_{th}$, for the rotated and unrotated surface code as well as previous work comparing their logical error rates.
+In this section we review prior work which led to ours, outlining prior threshold values, $p_{\mathrm{th}}$, for the rotated and unrotated surface code as well as previous work comparing the scaling of their logical error rates.
+All quoted results below used uncorrelated MWPM decoders.

-Fowler et al. \cite{Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation} simulated the unrotated code for odd distances.
-They used a uniform depolarising circuit-level noise model and a MWPM decoder for $p$ values which corresponded to a $p_L$ per round of approximately $10^{-5}$ and found, to first order, that $p_L$ scales with $p$ as $p_L \approx 0.03(p/p_{th})^{d_e}$ where $d_e = (d-1)/2$.